lenticularis39/t9/README.md

 Note: Much, if not all of what is described below is yet to be implemented.

-# T9 distrubtion build system
+# T9 distribution build system

 T9 is an experimental software distribution build kit based upon T2 SDE (https://t2sde.org) and inspired by Plan 9 philosophy.
 Some of the features